ahenehan2/CSCI2510_Principles_of_Computing_Systems_Fall2025/studio-7-pipes-and-redirection/README.md

     channel, and the operating system seamlessly does all the heavy lifting in the background.
 Give two advantages to this stream ambiguity.

+    Answer:
+    1. Programs can be reused in different pipelines without changing their code.
+    2. The OS can connect programs flexibly (files, pipes, sockets) so you can build complex workflows from simple tools.

 ### Optional Enrichment Exercises